DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 ## Idempotent Steps <a name="idempotentsteps"></a>
-One of the features of Stairway is that it can resume flights after failure.
-Suppose a step in a flight is running and the server process is killed (e.g., the Kubernetes pod is deleted) the flight can be recovered.
-On recovery, the step that was running at the point of failure, is restarted.
+Stairway can resume flights after server failure.
+A failure might be the server process crashing or Kubernetes shutting down the containing pod.
+On recovery, the step that was running at the point of failure is restarted.

-As a result, the `do()` and `undo()` methods of a step must be written to be idempotent; that is, they can be run multiple times and must have the same effect each time.
+As a result, the `do()` and `undo()` methods of a step must be written to be idempotent; that is, they may be run multiple times and must have the same effect each time.
 Meeting that requirement often uses a different approach than writing a sequential program.

 ### Database Transactions <a name="databasetransactions"></a>
 A step that consists of a database transaction is simple to write.
-The underlying database system provides the rollback of the transaction in the event of failure.
-However, it is still possible for a database transaction step to fail in the window between when the database transaction commits and when Stairway logs the completion of the step.
+If there is a failure, the underlying database system provides the rollback of the transaction.
+However, it is still possible for a database transaction step to fail in the time between when the database transaction commits and when Stairway logs the completion of the step.

 You still have to make the step idempotent, so you have to handle that condition.
-Let's say you are inserting a new object into the database.
+Let's say you are inserting a new object into your database.
 This is best done by giving your target table a primary key column that is a UUID.
 Then you can run a sequence of steps something like this:
  1. Step that generates a random UUID and stores it in the working map; _OR_ hand a random UUID into the flight as an input parameter.
-If this step is run more than once, it will simply generate a different UUID.
  1. Step that runs a database transaction.
 The database transaction does:
     1. Read the table to see if a row with the UUID already exists.
 If so, return success.
 A previous run of the step inserted that row.
     1. Insert the row into the table.
-    If this step is run more than once, either the database transaction will have rolled back and the row will be re-inserted, or the database transaction will have committed and the read will detect that the insert already happened successfully.
+    If there is a failure and this step is re-run, it will either find that the database transaction rolled back and re-insert the row; or it will find that the database transaction committed and the insert already happened successfully.

 A variation on this approach is for the step to trap the duplicate key exception from the database system and consider that a success.